tuannv-github/blog/ewm/source/05_tools/git/index.rst

       - Description
     * - :code:`--dry-run`
       - :code:`-n`
-      - Don’t actually remove anything, just show what would be done.
+      - Don't actually remove anything, just show what would be done.
     * - :code:`--force`
       - :code:`-f`
       - If the Git configuration variable clean.requireForce is not set to false, git clean will refuse to delete files or directories unless given -f or -i.
     * -
       - :code:`-x`
-      - Don’t use the standard ignore rules
+      - Don't use the standard ignore rules
     * -
       - :code:`-X`
       - Remove only files ignored by Git